nivasharmaa/CS336-Project0-group43/README.md

 4)
 A problem we faced developing for this project is nagivating PostgreSQL and giving everyone proper access to the database table.
 We spent time ensuring everyone had access to the database and the table we were using, as well as becoming more familiar with navigating through PostgreSQL.
-In total our team spend approximately 10 hours on this project combined.
+In total our team spend approximately 8-10 hours on this project combined, including learning PostgreSQL, double-checking each other's work, and revising our solutions.